Jeff Jones, Probate Judge

 COST AND INVESTIGATIONS

 There are court costs and fees which must be paid in connection with any guardianship and/or conservatorship case.
 Attorneys’ fees will also be involved in many cases.
 Particularly for adults, consideration should first be given to Alternatives to Adult Guardianship and Conservatorship.
+For more information, visit the Georgia Probate Court website.
 Most probate courts will require that all conservators and some guardians, particularly guardians of minors, undergo a criminal background check before appointment.
 Services caseworkers, social work professionals, and skilled and personal care facility administrators and staff.

 TRAINING AND EDUCATIONAL MATERIALS